 Remember that while you are camping there is a good chance you will encounter wildlife.
 Often that wildlife is in the form of squirrels, birds, and dears.
 Sometimes though, it can also be in the form of bears, mountain lions, and more dangerous animals.
 It is important to do research before you go camping to understand the type of wildlife that is found near your campsite.

 Bringing items like bear repellent and bear bells is a good idea.
-Additionally, understanding out to react with different types of wildlife is important.
+Additionally, understanding how to react to different types of wildlife is important.
 Every locale will have different wildlife and knowing what is it is important.
 You don’t want to run into dangerous wildlife without at least a basic understanding of what you should do.

 The best wildlife safety camping tips are you be aware of local wildlife, know how to react to the common wildlife, and stay alert.